Esmethadone

 Esmethadone (INN; developmental code name REL-1017), also known as dextromethadone, is the (S)-enantiomer of methadone.
 It acts as an N-methyl-D-aspartate receptor (NMDAR) antagonist, among other actions.
 Unlike levomethadone, it has low affinity for opioid receptors and lacks significant respiratory depressant action and abuse liability.

-Esmethadone was under development for the treatment of major depressive disorder.
-As of December 2024, phase 3 clinical trials for this indication were discontinued due to the potential of eye disorders, mitochondrial disorders, neuropathic pain and Rett syndrome.
+Esmethadone has been under development for major depressive disorder.

 There is an asymmetric synthesis available to prepare both esmethadone (S-(+)-methadone) and levomethadone (R-(−)-methadone).